Here are ways to help keep yourself calm in spite of it all.

 Fortunately, you can eat better while saving money.
 Keep lower-cost snacks like carrots around for those cravings, switch to sugar-free instant oats for a filling breakfast, and try sites like Budget Bytes for inexpensive, healthy recipes.

 Even though talking about financial stress can be difficult, keeping it to yourself makes financial stress even more isolating.
-Knowing that you’re not alone can help§§.
+Strengthening your support network can help§§.

-In fact, according to a Swedish study, “The buffering effect of tangible social support on financial stress: influence on psychological well-being and psychosomatic symptoms in a large sample of the adult general population,” showed that social support was an effective reducer of financial stress***.
-Share your challenges with someone you trust, whether a friend who’s been in a similar situation, a clergy member, or a debt counselor (you can find a list here).
+In fact, according to a Swedish study, social support was an effective reducer of financial stress***.
+Share your challenges with someone you trust, whether a friend who’s been in a similar situation, a clergy member, or a debt counselor.
 You may even pick up practical tips to help your budget like these.
 It’s all part of focusing on what you can control.

 Financial stress grows when we imagine worst-case scenarios, but ask yourself how likely those scenarios actually are.
 Remember that you’ve successfully solved problems in the past.

 You can find a host of smart money tools on The Hub.
-And consider stopping by and visiting with a Huntington banker, who can help you move towards better financial habits, today.
+And consider stopping by and visiting with a Huntington banker, who can help you move toward better financial habits, today.